MicrosoftEdge/WebView2Feedback/specs/DirectMessageChannel.md

       [in] EventRegistrationToken token);
 }

-/// Receives `WebMessageReceived` events for direct message channel.
+/// This is the callback for `WebMessageReceived` events on ICoreWebView2DirectMessageChannel.
 [uuid(22D53EF3-1ED0-4532-B399-D3830D96EC7F), object, pointer_default(unique)]
 interface ICoreWebView2StagingDirectWebMessageReceivedEventHandler : IUnknown {
   /// Provides the event args for the corresponding event.